National Brownfield Institute (NBI)

 The project was made possible thanks to funding from the Phase 3c of the Public Sector Decarbonisation Scheme totalling £8.6m, which is delivered by Salix Finance on behalf of the Department for Energy Security and Net Zero.

-As part of the University's Environmental, Social and Governance (ESG) Strategy 2035, we are pleased to announce the launch of a new mandatory Environmental Sustainability training module for all staff, titled "Environmental Sustainability".
+As part of the University's Environmental, Social and Governance (ESG) Strategy 2035, we are pleased to announce the launch of a new mandatory Environmental Sustainability training module for all staff as part of the induction process, titled "Environmental Sustainability".
 This training forms part of the agreed outcomes within our ESG Strategy, reflecting our collective commitment to embedding sustainability across all aspects of our institution.

 This training is designed to support the implementation of our ESG Strategy and to increase awareness of our environmental impact and the role each of us plays in building a more sustainable future.
 All colleagues are required to complete this training once every three years.